Background

 • Walking

-If you prefer to walk, start from the Jyväskylä city center and head northeast towards the nature trails.
-The distance to the Death Pits (Kuolemankuopat) is approximately 8 km.
+From the Jyväskylä city center, head northeast towards the Seppälänkangas district.
+The Death Pits are located approximately 4 kilometers from the city center.
 Follow the pedestrian pathways towards the 'Haukkamäki' area.
-This trek will take around 1.5 to 2 hours.
+This trek will take around 45-60 minutes.
 Once you reach 'Haukkamäki', follow the designated forest paths leading to the kettle holes, which are about a 20-minute walk from there.

 Popular Experiences near Death Pits (kettle holes)